ceee/ReadSharp/README.md

 ## What's it all about?

-The library extracts the main content of a website and returns the extracted content as HTML and it's associated title, description, favicon and a all included images.
+The library extracts the main content of a website and returns the article as HTML with it's associated title, description, favicon and all included images.

-This content can be encapsulated in a `<body>`-Tag and displayed as a readable website with a custom CSS (it's up to you!).
+The content can be encapsulated in a `<body>`-Tag and displayed as a readable website with a custom CSS (it's up to you!).

 ReadSharp is based on a custom PCL port of NReadability and SgmlReader, which are included in the solution.

 #### Association with Pocket

-This library is a replacement for the Article View API by Pocket, which is not only limited by usage and privacy, but also in it's way of extracting contents from websites.
+This library is a replacement for the Article View API by Pocket which is  limited by usage and privacy.

+With ReadSharp you won't hit any usage limits, as you are extracting the content directly.
+And it's open source.

 ---